Heathkit DX-60B

 The rear view shows the missing output filter and the missing final amplifier top cover.
 I had to replace the 6146 tube socket and the 6DE7 Modulator tube socket, they both had broken pins.
 I disassembled the chassis by 95%, leaving the tube sockets, power transformer, final amplifier, and power supply filter capacitor mounting plate in place.
 The chassis surface is clean and shiny as the day it was removed from the “kit box” during assembly.

 The wiring harness was a total disaster.
 The wrapping was a mess, numerous wires in the harness were missing, which made it unusable.
-I used a DX-60A that had a complete, non-hacked, original harness as a guide.
-I used the DX-60B manual Pictorial’s 2 and 3 and the schematic to map each wire end to end.
-After a couple of corrections in the mapping, I finalized the new wiring harness and documented it in an MS Excel Spread Sheet.
-The Spread Sheet was used to route each wire, one at a time, from one end to the other for a new wiring harness.
+I used a DX-60A that had a complete, non-hacked, original harness as a guide along with the DX-60B manual’s Detail 2A, Pictorial’s 2 and 3 and the schematic to map each wire end to end.
+Making an entirely new wiring harness was a time consuming task.

 =========================================================================